 251 N Olson Rd – Boardman – OR 97818 – Ph: (541) 481.2099

 120 S Washington St – Canyon City – OR 97820 – Phone: (541) 575-0744

-Training & Employment Consortium (TEC) was founded in the 1970s by five counties: Baker, Harney, Malheur, Union, and Wallowa as a vehicle to enhance the conditions under- and unemployment within the counties.
+Training & Employment Consortium (TEC) was founded in the 1970s by five counties (Baker, Harney, Malheur, Union, and Wallowa) as a vehicle to enhance the conditions of under- and unemployment within the counties.
 In 1992, the Consortium expanded with Grant County.
 TEC helps you with educational resources such as GED classes.

 Oregon State University Open Campus Grant County Extension Office

 116 NW Bridge St – Suite 1 – John Day – OR 97845 – Phone: (541) 575-1911

 Blue Mountain Comm.
 College-Grant County